Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 The _ContractAgreementEventMessage_ is sent by a provider.
 When the `eventType` property is set to `finalize`, a contract agreement has been finalized and the associated asset is accessible.
 The state machine is transitioned to the PROVIDER_FINALIZED state.
 Other event types may be defined in the future.
+A consumer responds with an error if the signature can't be validated or is incorrect.

 It is an error for a consumer to send a contract agreement event to the provider.